tansengming/tansengming.github.com/software/_posts/2017-10-20-hello-forth.md

 - duplicates 3 and puts that to the top of the stack
 - run 3 modulo 3 on it, replacing 3 with 0 at the top of the stack
 - compares 0 to 0 and because it is equal, replaces 0 with true (-1) on top
-- Goes on the true path of the if, which prints “Fizz” then leaves -1 to the top of the stack
+- Goes on the true path of the `if`, which prints “Fizz” then leaves -1 to the top of the stack

 Extending this to a full implementation of FizzBuzz would look like this,